Jerrody/vulkanite/README.md

 ## Safety
 Vulkan handles can be mostly be seen as references to Vulkan object.
 As such, using this crate, Vulkan handles **cannot be NULL**
 (there is no vk::NULL_HANDLE value), being given a handle means you can assume it is not null and valid.
-All vulkan functions which take as parameters handles which can be null now instead take as parameter an [`Option<Handle>`].
+All vulkan functions taking as parameters handles which can be null now instead take as parameter an [`Option<Handle>`].

 Concerning command safety, I decided to take an approach similar to the `cxx` crate: guarantee safety at the boundary between rust and Vulkan API/driver code (likely written in C).
 These bindings also try to ensure that anything that can be checked to be according to the Vulkan Specification while being mostly cost-free / ran at compile time is done this way.